 There have been multiple times in the past where I've intentionally scheduled a yet-to-be-written composition for a church service, generally with the idea that this will make me write it.
 This explains better than anything else how I've managed to churn out more than twenty hymn fugues over the years.

 Well, the week before Easter I needed to go ahead and submit music choices for the Sunday (today) following Easter since there was so much going on with Holy Week services.
 As today was both Easter 2 and a celebration of Earth Sunday in the Episcopal Church, I chose a new-to-us hymn written by Richard Wayne Dirksen, a distinguished composer and former choirmaster and organist of the National Cathedral.
-It's a catchy setting of a 17th setting Easter text which speaks of how God's creation rejoices ("The whole bright world rejoices now"), with interjections of the latin word hilariter which translates as "joyfully" or "cheerfully."
-It also, of course, evokes the word "hilarious," and HILARITER is the name Dirksen gave to the tune.
+It's a catchy setting of a 17th setting Easter text and speaks of how God's creation rejoices ("The whole bright world rejoices now"), with interjections of the latin word hilariter which translates as "joyfully" or "cheerfully."
+The word also, of course, evokes the word "hilarious," and HILARITER is the name Dirksen gave to the tune.
 As it was to be our recessional hymn, I decided I'd write a toccata to follow.
 I knew I'd be on school vacation this week, so figured I'd have plenty of time to come up with something.

 Although I've never written a toccata before, and there are certainly some famously intimidating ones, I had in mind the kind of very patterned thing Pachelbel wrote bunches of - something which sort of generates itself with more flash than substance.
 Mostly I wanted something festive and cheerful which would take some inspiration from Dirksen's festive melody.
 Actually, come to think of it, I did write one very toccata-like "improvisation" postlude which you may hear at the 4:00 mark here.
 In general, I had in mind the same kind of thing when I submitted that I'd be playing a "Toccata on Hilariter" as this morning's postlude.